 And it clear that Trump has brought his well-worn and perfectly polished circus act to the White House.
 And that is how the nation focused upon the profound insult visited upon American and Allied soldiers who died in World War I by Trump while plans were in place to replace the despicable Attorney General Jeff Sessions with a wannabe hack nobody named Mark Whitaker.

-And while we focused on the expectedly abrupt departure of Sessions and wondered and the incredible lack of qualification that can best describe Whitaker, in his last and final dastardly act as Attorney General Jeff Sessions ended the Obama era policy that called for the Justice Department to investigate police shootings of unarmed civilians.
+And while we focused on the expected abrupt departure of Sessions and wondered ant the incredible lack of qualifications that can best describe Whitaker, in his last and final dastardly act as Attorney General Jeff Sessions ended the Obama era policy that called for the Justice Department to investigate police shootings of unarmed civilians.
 This was the policy that was the basis for supervision and consent decrees to control and eliminate racist police policies in Baltimore, Chicago and Ferguson, Missouri.

 And while a Trump-appointed federal judge presides over what may be an historic test of the strength of the First Amendment and the Constitution (and with a Trump majority on the Supreme Court waiting in the wings), Trump is stomping one tweet closer to ending the Robert Mueller Russia investigation.
 That singular rash act would seem to bring about a constitutional crisis that would make the Nixon era seem like a dispute over parking tickets.
 And the brief and sordid history of the Trump presidency tells us that not only is Trump’s naked obstruction of justice possible – it is probable.

-And what that same history also tells us is that another circus act is waiting in the wings – it might be military action in Venezuela, it might be a much needed reform of the criminal justice system it might be the firing of his Chief of Staff John Kelly, or it could just be another Trump insultathon at the upcoming G-20 Summit.
+And what that same history also tells us is that another circus act is waiting in the wings – it might be military action in Venezuela, it might be a much needed reform of the criminal justice system, it might be the firing of his Chief of Staff John Kelly, or it could just be another Trump insultathon while attending the upcoming G-20 Summit.
 What we do know is that is that as long as Trump is president the circus will continue.

 All that is missing is a calliope.